Jason Pinnock: 2024

 On February 6, 2024, the New York Giants hired Tennessee Titans' defensive coordinator Shane Bowen to replace Don Martindale at defensive coordinator following his departure.
 Pinnock entered training camp slated as the starting free safety after Xavier McKinney departed for the Green Bay Packers in free agency.
 He was named the starting free safety to begin the season and was paired with rookie Tyler Nubin.

 On September 15, 2024, Pinnock had nine combined tackles (eight solo) and set a new career-high with two sacks on Jayden Daniels during a 18–21 loss at the Washington Commanders.
 He was inactive for the Giants' 17–20 overtime loss at the Carolina Panthers in Week 10 after injuring his abdomen.
 In Week 17, he set a season-high with ten combined tackles (seven solo) as the Giants defeated the Indianapolis Colts 45–33.
 He finished the season with a total of 85 combined tackles (50 solo), a career-high three sacks, and had one pass deflection in 16 games and 16 starts.
 He received an overall grade of 54.5 from Pro Football Focus, which ranked 131st among 171 qualifying safeties in 2024.

 San Francisco 49ers

 On March 13, 2025, the San Francisco 49ers signed Pinnock to a fully-guaranteed one–year, $2.20 million contract that includes an initial signing bonus of $980,000.

+New York Giants (second stint)

+On March 16, 2026, Pinnock signed a one-year, $1.25 million contract to return to the New York Giants.